drupalprojects/userpoints/README.txt

   $event
     an identified of the event the points is being awarded for, this is a short word, and will be recorded in the transaction log.

+  $description
+    a description of the event.
+This is optional and is a more verbose version of the event identifier.

 hook_userpoints($op, $points, $uid, $event)